 We used to think Zuke’s was the shit.
 Zuke’s Performance Nutrition made high-quality dog treats that Chester and Gretel LOVED.
-Then, in 2013, Zuke’s was acquired by Nestlé Purina PetCare.
+Then, in late 2013, Zuke’s was acquired by Nestlé Purina PetCare.

 Purina, the makers of Beneful, which has been rumored (although not proven) to make dogs sick, isn’t a popular brand among a lot of discerning pet parents.
 We, along with many dog owners, were crushed to hear the news.
 Many took to social media to attest that they will never buy Zuke’s again because of the merger.
 Reasons cited were the fear that the high-quality, and trusted ingredients in Zuke’s would be substituted for poorer quality, lower cost ingredients by Purina and general “we don’t support Purina so we can no longer support Zuke’s” sentiments.

 Shortly after the acquisition, I published a post about it – Yes, Zuke’s Was Bought by Purina.
 Don’t Panic!
 I expressed my concerns about Zuke’s being bought by Purina.
 After the sale, the Zuke’s company stated that “Zuke’s will continue creating and producing outdoors-inspired, safe and healthy dog and cat treats in the same facilities, in the same way, right here in the USA” but, like everyone else, I had my doubts.

 The bottom line for me though was that I’ve loved Zuke’s since I firsts discovered their Power Bones in early 2000 and Zuke’s was one of Chester and Gretel’s favorite treats.
 As long as nothing changed about Zuke’s mission, formulations, and their employees continue to be treated with respect, I would probably be fine with them being owned by Purina.
 My take was to not be hasty and condemn Zuke’s as soon the acquisition was announced.